SurfaceNote/MyStreamHistory/README.md

 - **API** built with **ASP.NET Core**, handling requests and storing data.
 - **Frontend** built with **Angular**, presenting the data to the user.

+## Roadmap

+For more details on the roadmap and to track progress, visit the [Roadmap Page](https://github.com/users/SurfaceNote/projects/4).

 ## License

 This project is licensed under the **GNU General Public License v3.0**.
 For more details, please refer to the [LICENSE](LICENSE) file.